ansys/pystk/doc/source/api/ansys/stk/core/graphics/TimeIntervalDisplayConditionFactory.rst

 TimeIntervalDisplayConditionFactory
 ===================================

-.. py:class:: TimeIntervalDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.TimeIntervalDisplayConditionFactory

-   Bases: py:obj:`~ITimeIntervalDisplayConditionFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.ITimeIntervalDisplayConditionFactory`

    Define an inclusive time interval that determines when an object, such as a primitive, is rendered based on the current animation time .

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: TimeIntervalDisplayConditionFactory

 Overview
 --------